Yūka Sugai: Career

-Sakurazaka46
+2015–2022: Sakurazaka46

-On August 21, 2015, Sugai along with 22 other members were announced for the newly created idol group, Toriizaka46, renamed shortly after into Keyakizaka46 and again into Sakurazaka46 in 2020.
-Her nicknames include Yukka (ゆっかー) and Sugai-sama (菅井様), the latter referring to her "wealthy young lady" (お嬢様, ojō-sama) persona.
+On August 21, 2015, Sugai along with 22 other members were introduced as members of a new girl group under Sony Music Entertainment Japan named Toriizaka46, renamed shortly after into Keyakizaka46 and again into Sakurazaka46 in 2020.
+Her nicknames include Yukka (ゆっかー) and Sugai-sama (菅井様), the latter referring to her "wealthy young lady" (お嬢様, ojō-sama) persona, which was heavily influenced by her horseback riding experience.

 Sugai made her musical debut with Keyakizaka46's first single, Silent Majority.
 As of February 2019, she has participated in all eight of Keyakizaka46's singles.
 She is also part of the subgroup Aozora to Marry (青空とMARRY) along with Risa Watanabe, Akane Moriya, Manaka Shida, and Rika Watanabe.
 As part of the subunit, Sugai made center appearances in three songs: "Aozora Chigau" in "Sekai ni wa Ai Shika Nai", "Wareta Sumaho" in "Fukyōwaon, and "Namiuchigiwa o Hashiranai ka?" in "Kaze ni Fukarete mo".
 Additionally, Sugai made two song appearances as part of Sakamichi AKB (坂道AKB), a group made of various AKB48 and Sakamichi members.
 She will also be included in Sakamichi AKB's next song.

-During a handshake event on January 21, 2017, Sugai was named the captain of Keyakizaka46.
-Akane Moriya was named co-captain on the same day.
+Sugai was named the captain of Keyakizaka46 on January 21, 2017, with Akane Moriya as vice captain.
+She also became the Special Ambassador for the Japan Equestrian Federation the same year in order to broaden the appeal of the sport, and held the position until the end of 2021.

 On April 11, 2018, Kodansha announced that they will be publishing a photo-book featuring Sugai that was photographed in Paris.
-She became the fourth member in Keyakizaka46 to have a photobook, behind Neru Nagahama, Yui Imaizumi, and Rika Watanabe.
+She became the fourth member in Keyakizaka46 to have a photobook, after Neru Nagahama, Yui Imaizumi, and Rika Watanabe.
 The photo-book, titled Fiancé (フィアンセ), was the bestselling photo-book in Japan for three weeks in a row.

-On August 22, 2022, Sugai announced that she will be leaving Sakurazaka46 after the Tokyo Dome performances on November 8 and 9, the final leg of the national tour that will begin in September that year.
+On August 22, 2022, Sugai announced that she would be leaving Sakurazaka46 after the Tokyo Dome performances on November 8 and 9, the final leg of the national tour that would begin in September that year.
 Second generation member Rina Matsuda succeeded her as captain.

-Equestrianism

-Sugai started horseback riding in 5th grade.
-She has won numerous awards in various junior national competitions, particularly in dressage.
-She often discusses horse riding in her appearances with Sakurazaka46, which contributes to her established persona in the group.

-On June 7, 2017, Sugai was appointed the Special Ambassador for the Japan Equestrian Federation, in order to broaden the appeal of the sport.
-She left the position in the end of 2021.
+2022–present: Solo career